contensis/contensis.github.io/docs-src/projects/create-a-project.md

 	In both instances the *Project Setup* screen will open.

+2. Give your project a unique name.

+> This field is restricted to 64 characters.

-2. A project requires a unique name and API name and a default language to be set.
-We'll automatically generate a sanitised API name from the project name you have entered.
+3. The API name will automatically be created and sanitised from the project name you enter.

 > **Note:** Its not possible to change the API name once you've created the project.

-3. **Assets**
-We automatically assign some default asset types that are commonly used.
+4. We automatically assign some default asset types that are commonly used.
 Add or remove additional asset types that you need for your project by typing into the field and pressing enter.

-4. **Languages**
-Each project has a default language.
+5. Each project has a default language.
 If you have purchased the multilingual module you'll also be able to set which languages you want to support.

-5. Having set the properties for your project and press *Create*, your project will be created and you'll be navigated to the dashboard of the new project.
+6. Having set the properties for your project and press *Create*, your project will be created and you'll be navigated to the dashboard of the new project.